 All indigent households must be registered as such.
 The registration procedures will be determined by the Council from time to time.

-The Council differentiates between the following categories of indigents:- determined by the Council from time to time.
+The Council differentiates between the following categories of indigents:- determined for a destitute indigent and less than an amount as determined by the Council from time to time.